 Importantly, this does not necessarily need to be measured in revenue, and can instead consider other things such as environmental or social benefits.

 The NPV measures the present value of all cash flows associated with a project — both benefits and costs.
 This approach is often used for long-term projects where some cash flows are received in the future.

-NPV takes into account both the time value of money (the fact that money today is worth more than money tomorrow) and the risks associated with future cash flows.
-A positive NPV means that the present value of all benefits exceeds the present value of all costs, while a negative NPV means the opposite.
+NPV considers the time value of money (the fact that money today is worth more than money tomorrow) and the risks associated with future cash flows.
+A positive NPV means that the present value of all benefits exceeds the current value of all costs, while a negative NPV means the opposite.

 4. Internal Rate of Return (IRR)

 IRR is a popular metric used to estimate the profitability of potential investments.
 It represents the interest rate at which the Net Present Value (NPV) of a project’s cash flows amounts to zero.
 In simpler terms, IRR is the rate at which a project breaks even in terms of NPV.